-Our Board of Directors currently comprises eight members consisting of Drs.
-Eshelman, Haller, Ianchulev, LaBelle, Mario and Sun and Messrs.
-Lee and Mather.
-Each director will be elected for a term of one year and will serve until a successor is duly elected and qualified or until his or her earlier death, resignation, or removal.
+Our Board of Directors currently comprises of eight members consisting of Drs.
+Haller, Ianchulev, LaBelle and Sun, and Messrs.
+Lee, Mather and Benjamin, and Ms. Jacobson.
+Each nominating director will be elected for a term of one year and will serve until a successor is duly elected and qualified or until his or her earlier death, resignation, or removal.
 Any additional directorships resulting from an increase in the number of directors or a vacancy may be filled by the directors then in office or the stockholders (as provided in our amended and restated bylaws).

-As Chairman, Dr. Eshelman, with more than 37 years of strategic development, executive, operational, and financial leadership experience in the pharmaceutical and healthcare industries, has authority to, among other things, call and preside over meetings of our Board of Directors, set meeting agendas, and determine materials to be distributed to our Board.
-Accordingly, Dr. Eshelman has substantial ability to shape the work of our Board.
-We believe Dr. Eshelman possesses detailed and in-depth knowledge of the issues, opportunities, and challenges facing our Company and our business, and is well positioned to develop agendas that ensure our Board's time and attention are focused on critical matters.
+As Chairman, Dr. Ianchulev, who is also our Chief Executive Officer and Chief Medical Officer, has authority to, among other things, call and preside over meetings of our Board of Directors, set meeting agendas, and determine materials to be distributed to our Board.
+Accordingly, Dr. Ianchulev has substantial ability to shape the work of our Board.
+We believe Dr. Ianchulev possesses detailed and in-depth knowledge of the issues, opportunities, and challenges facing the Company and our business, and is well positioned to develop agendas that ensure our Board's time and attention are focused on critical matters.